Fabler Labs

 }

-# Pay the 0.05 USDC, then replay with the payment proof:
+# Sign the 0.05 USDC (50000 atomic units) authorization, then replay the proof:

 $ curl -X POST https://x402.fablerlabs.com/audit/agent-config \